-LLPs were introduced by the Limited Liability Partnership Act 2000 (LLPA 2000 (subscription sensitive)) as a new type of UK legal entity with effect from 6 April 2001.
+LLPs were introduced by the Limited Liability Partnerships Act 2000 (LLPA 2000) as a new type of UK legal entity with effect from 6 April 2001.
 The primary legislation that applies to LLPs can be found in the following:

-The legislation and regulations import various other parts of company law, such as Companies Act 1985, Companies Act 2006 and Insolvency Act 1986 (all subscription sensitive) so that they apply to LLPs in the same way as for limited companies.
+The legislation and regulations import various other parts of company law, such as Companies Act 1985, Companies Act 2006 and Insolvency Act 1986 so that they apply to LLPs in the same way as for limited companies.